databridgevt/covid19/README.md

 - **[Loveish Sarolia](https://github.com/loveishsarolia)**: Freshman student at Virginia Tech majoring in [Computational Modeling and Data Analytics](https://vt.edu/academics/majors/computational-modeling-and-data-analytics.html) as well as [Economics](https://econ.vt.edu/).
 Interested in economic analysis and blockchain development.

+- **Asha Cheruvu**: Senior undergraduate student at Virginia majoring in Computational Modeling and Data Analytics (CMDA) and Computer Science (CS).
+Experience with building software and performing data analysis, and interested in applying these skills to researching COVID-19.

 #### Spring 2020

 - Project Lead: **[Daniel Chen](https://daniel.rbind.io/)**: PhD student at Virginia Tech in [GBCB](https://gbcb.graduateschool.vt.edu/) studying data science and data literacy education in medical, biomedical, and health sciences.